pablo-abc/pablo.berganza.dev-astro/src/posts/en/the-fediverse-but-for-instant-messaging.md

 - Dedicated apps for iOS and Android built to support the features Snikket specifically supports.
 - Tweaks that just make it way easier to use as an end-user.

 Besides some minor things (e.g. port numbers), Snikket doesn’t give you any access to the configuration of Prosody.
 This is, in my opinion, a good thing.
-Not overwhelming the host with configuration options and giving sane defaults is a perfect way to get people to host their own instances.
+Not overwhelming the host with configuration options and giving sane defaults is a perfect way to get people to host their own, smaller, instances.
 The less you have to _think_ about it the better.
 Hosting basically implies just:
 - Getting a domain name
 - Point it toward your VPS
 - Create a configuration file with just your admin email and domain.